-The component unit future maturities include the maturities of the Housing Authority's revenue bond and the Convention and Visitors Bureau's note payable, which are unaudited component units.
+The debt footnotes include the balances of the Housing Authority's revenue bond, which is an unaudited component unit.
 See the Independent Auditor's Report for additional information.

-NOTE 8 RISK MANAGEMENT
+NOTE 7 RISK MANAGEMENT

 The City is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 In 1986, the state agencies and political subdivisions of the State of North Dakota joined together to form the North Dakota Insurance Reserve Fund (NDIRF), a public entity risk pool currently operating as a common risk management and insurance program for the state and over 2,000 political subdivisions.
 The City pays an annual premium to NDIRF for its general liability, auto, and inland marine insurance coverage.
 The coverage by NDIRF is limited to losses of \$2,000,000 per occurrence.